joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 Use the following scale, *1, 2, 3, 5, 8, 13, 20, 40, 100*.

-Do this for each story and verify throughout that each additional estimated story is relative to other stories; you may need to go back and change the values as you do this.
+Do this for every story, checking as you go that each new estimate still makes sense against the others.
+You'll need to go back and change earlier values.

-As a general rule, if a story is quite large then this is normally a sign you need to break this down into multiple stories.
+If a story comes out very large, that's usually a sign to break it into several smaller ones.

 Once all stories have an estimate, it's time to put the stories in priority order.